Evasion Under Blockchain Sanctions: Introduction

 \section{Introduction}

 Sanctioning or blacklisting blockchain addresses is a strategy used by regulators to counter activities such as money laundering and terrorist financing.
 Despite ongoing efforts, enforcing sanctions on permissionless blockchains remains challenging, due to the complexity of transaction flows and the ease with which assets can be moved across addresses and protocols.
-For example, the U.S. \acf{OFAC} sanctioned~$170$ addresses on Ethereum~\cite{chainalysis_sanctions_screening} that collectively held an initial balance of~$499,769.74$~ETH ($983$ million USD) at the time of designation.
+For example, the U.S. \acf{OFAC} sanctioned~\SanctionedAddressCount addresses on Ethereum~\cite{chainalysis_sanctions_screening} that collectively held an initial balance of~\InitSanctionedBalanceETH (\InitSanctionedBalanceUSD) at the time of designation.
 Following these sanctions, adversaries transferred funds to newly created addresses and employed a range of obfuscation techniques to evade detection.
-By the end of the observation period (March 21, 2025), only~$145,579.38$ ETH ($286$ million USD) remained.
+By the end of the observation period (\EndStudyTime), only~\EndSanctionedBalanceETH (\EndSanctionedBalanceUSD) remained.